I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcreatefromirp.md

 Framework-based drivers must not use the <b>Tail.Overlay.DriverContext</b> member of the <a href="..\wdm\ns-wdm-_irp.md">IRP</a> structure, because the framework uses this member.

-<b>Example 1</b>

-The following code example creates a framework request object from a specified WDM IRP and then deletes it.
-This example sets the <i>RequestFreesIrp</i> parameter to <b>TRUE</b>, so the framework removes the IRP when the request handle is destroyed.

-<b>Example 2</b>

-The following code example also creates a framework request object from a specified WDM IRP and then deletes it.
-This example sets the <i>RequestFreesIrp</i> parameter to <b>FALSE</b>, so the driver must call <a href="..\wdm\nf-wdm-iofreeirp.md">IoFreeIrp</a> to remove the IRP.
-All of the function calls in the example  are required.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |